chaitanya-mwa/rundeck-cookbook/README.md

 * Install Rundeck
 * Configure Rundeck tool users
-* Install and configure chef-rundeck integrator
+* Install and configure chef-rundeck integrator (work in progress)
+* Create a user on target node for SSH connection

 Roadmap:

 * Managing firewall(iptables)
 * Support Other platform
 * Support log rotate
+* Support backup
 * Add a test case using data bag for tool_users recipe
+* Add a resource to start chef-rundeck server.
 * Add a test case for chef_integrate
-* Add a resource to start chef-rundeck server.
+* Add a test case for ssh_users recipe (this recipe use search and chef-colo doesn't support it)
 * Option to use MySQL

 # Requirements